avelino/avelino.run/content/blog/2023-10-24-the-power-of-writing-in-english-for-the-global-open-source-community.md

 ## The Journey to Global Connection

 It’s often said that taking the first step is the hardest.
-For many, including myself, the decision to write in English was a calculated one, influenced by the desire to connect with a broader audience and the recognition of English as a lingua franca in the tech world.
+For many, including myself, the decision to write in English was a calculated one, influenced by the desire to connect with a broader audience and the recognition of English as a common language in the tech world.
 This step, although seemingly daunting, is crucial for one’s professional trajectory.

 > Embracing a world-class mindset means sometimes being _“selfish”_ with our careers, prioritizing growth and global reach.